 Remember That Design Isn’t Just About Looks

 And though you might think that the priority of design is all about how a site looks, it’s just as important how well the design feels.
 And that means speed.
 How fast do things load?
 How quickly does your site allow for navigation?
 It can be as pretty as you want, but if it gives off a frustrating user experiences, people will just leave and go somewhere else.
 Balancing the quality of the UX on your website, with its beauty can be a very challenging task.
 However, you can always reach out to a top Miami web design company, and see if they can give you some useful tips on how to find that perfect balance.

-Keep Your Audience and Goal In Mind
+Keep Your Audience and Goal in Mind

 It’s easy once you get started brainstorming and designing to get lost in technical details as well, and forget about your overall goal and your audience in the process.
 If anything that you do starts moving away from the point of your website and your desired business communication format, scratch it right away!